ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 2. Directors shall be elected by the membership in accordance with the rules set forth on http://foundation.gnome.org/electionrules.html.

-3. Each Director shall serve until his successor is duly elected and qualified or until his earlier death, resignation or removal.
+3. Each Director shall serve until their successor is duly elected and qualified or until their earlier death, resignation or removal.
 No reduction of the authorized number of Directors shall have the effect of removing any Director before that Director's term of office expires.